 - Professor Emily Chew, National Eye Institute, Maryland, USA

-- Professor Usha Chakravarthy, The Queens University, Belfast
+- Professor Usha Chakravarthy, The Queen’s University, Belfast

 - Dr Christine Curcio, UAB School of Medicine, Birmingham, USA